Home › Business Deductions › Are Home Improvements Tax Deductible

 Everything You've Ever Wanted to Know About Tax Deductible Home Improvements

 "Your home should tell the story of who you are," says Nate Berkus, the designer Oprah made famous in surprise home renovations he did for guests on her show.
 Most of us want to make changes or improvements to our homes or apartments so that the space we live in makes us feel comfortable and happy.
-Sometimes we take on home improvement costs to make our homes more user-friendly or just to have the satisfaction of knowing your abode looks a bit nicer now.
+Sometimes, we take on home improvement costs to make our homes more user-friendly or just to have the satisfaction of knowing your place looks a bit nicer now.
 Whatever the reasons we make changes to our homes, an important question that almost always comes to mind is, "Are home renovation and improvements tax deductible?"
 The answer is yes, there are actually tax deductions for improvements, but maybe not in the ways we would expect.
 This is especially useful for paying taxes as an independent contractor or self-employed individual.

 Table of contents